matlabmatryoshka/directory-buster/README.md

 # Custom Hacking Directory Buster!
-A simple Python-based directory brute-forcer made with love (and caffeine) by me 💻☕   Perfect for ethical hacking, CTFs, or just leveling up your pentesting game!
+A simple Python-based directory brute-forcer for ethical hacking

 ## 🌟 Features
 - Brute-forces directories using a wordlist